rzn-example-classroom/tutorial/README.md

 In the assignment page, the green Download button allows instructors or TAs to download auto-grading results.
 It also provides a command to download all student repositories using [Classroom CLI](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/using-github-classroom-with-github-cli).
 Instructions on setting up GitHub CLI and Classroom CLI are available at [this link](https://docs.github.com/en/education/manage-coursework-with-github-classroom/teach-with-github-classroom/using-github-classroom-with-github-cli).
 Note that per [this discussion thread](https://github.com/orgs/community/discussions/55285), the CLI currently does not support overwriting existing student repositories or downloading new ones when any already exist in a given directory.

 ### Allowing students to access private repositories
-Assuming you are creating a syllabus or other document/repository that should be published to the class only but not the entire internet, you will need to do some more work to allow students to view it.
-If you are not setting assignment visibility to public, be careful not to set the organizational base permission to "Read" as a means of achieving this.
-That will allow students to view *all* private repositories, which means other students' work *cannot* be hidden from them.
+Assuming you are restricting visibility of student assignments and other class materials to their respective domains, you may want to create certain private repositories that should be published to the class only but not the entire internet.
+For instance, a syllabus, assignment or report formatting guidelines, example code, or some common code usable across multiple assignments.
+Again, assuming you are *not* setting assignment visibility to public, you will need to do some more work to allow students to view these resources.

+Note: be careful not to set the organizational base permission to `Read` as a means of achieving this.
+As mentioned previously, that will allow students to view *all* private repositories, which means other students' work *cannot* be hidden from them.
+This setting should be set to `No permission`, so that students can only access repositories either created for them by GitHub Classroom or those which they or a team they are on has been explicitly granted permission by an administrator or owner (i.e. instructor or TA).

-The correct way of allowing students to view a specific private repository while also keeping them from viewing *all* private repositories, you must add them to a **team**, which can be given read access to a particular repository.
+The correct way of allowing students to view a specific private repository while also keeping them from viewing *all* private repositories, is to add them to a **team**, which can be given read access to a particular repository.
+Fortunately, creating a team of all students is only necessary once - it can be reused for subsequent repositories or assignments.

 As previously mentioned, by default, when students accept an assignment for the first time, they are invited to the organization.
 Until they accept the invitation, they are listed as an "outside collaborator" and are given access only to repositories corresponding to assignments they accept.
 It is more difficult to add this type of member to teams that are not created through GitHub Classroom.

 There are two ways of doing this: one is very tedious, while the other is rather hacky, but much quicker.
-However, the former requires students to join the GitHub organization, while the latter allows them to remain as outside collaborators.
+The former requires students to join the GitHub organization, while the latter allows them to remain as outside collaborators.
 However, if you're using private repositories for everything, it should not make any functional difference.

 #### The quick and hacky way
 ##### Make GitHub Classroom and the students do the work for you